OlaSt1803/CNN_fashion_mnist_image_classification/README.md

 - Scikit-learn

 Results:
-Achieved a test accuracy of XX% with detailed metrics and visualizations provided in the repository.
+Achieved a test accuracy of 91.34% with detailed metrics and visualizations provided in the repository.

 Acknowledgements:
 - Fashion MNIST dataset provided by Zalando Research.